genesiscommunitysuccess/docs/docs/server-reference/processes.md

-#Processes
+---
+title: Processes.xml
+sidebar_label: Processes.xml
+id: procs-xml
+sidebar_position: 2

+---

-Each application will have *-processes.xml file.
-It contains configuration of each microservice like dataserver, request-reply and event-handler etc.
+Each application must have *-processes.xml file.
+This contains configuration of each microservice (data server, request server and event-handler etc).
 Very important commands like startServer, killServer, startProcess and killProcess all refer to processes.xml file

-When you run command `genesisInstall` details of all *-processes.xml files will be aggregated in generated processes.xml file in generated folder
+When you run the command `genesisInstall` details of all *-processes.xml files will be aggregated in a newly-generated processes.xml file in generated folder

 The processes.xml file looks like this: